Our Team in Ethiopia

 Coordination Officer and Head, UNDRR AU Liaison Office

-Before taking this position in July 2017, Mr. Mathewos served as head of the then UNISDR Sub-Reginal Office in Addis Ababa, Disaster Risk Reduction Advisor to the African Union Commission and to the Intergovernmental Authority on Development.
+Before taking this position in July 2017, Mr. Tulu served as head of the then UNISDR Sub-Reginal Office in Addis Ababa, Disaster Risk Reduction Advisor to the African Union Commission and to the Intergovernmental Authority on Development.
 Mr Tulu also worked for more than 20 years for the government of Ethiopia in different capacities including Director of the Disaster Risk Management and Food Security Sector of the Ministry of Agriculture.
-Mr. Mathewos holds a master’s degree in Agricultural science specializing in Agronomy.
+Mr. Tulu holds a master’s degree in Agricultural science specializing in Agronomy.

 Mawira Chitima